Published on December 12th, 2015 | by Jim Lee0

 Passports, Passport Cards and the Common Travel Area between Ireland and the UK

 While 9-11, fundamentally changed the nature of travel security and especially heightened the awareness of the security risks associated with airline travel, there have been some attempts in recent times, to try and minimise the disruption and inconvenience, overly restrictive security measures, can have on the travelling public.
 In the United States, the Customs and Border Protection (CBP) Agency has for example, introduced a number of ‘Trusted Traveller Programmes’, including ‘Global Entry’, which allows expedited clearance for pre-approved, low-risk travellers upon arrival in the United States from the United Kingdom (and other countries such as Germany, the Netherlands, Panama, South Korea and Mexico).
+Then have you considered hiring a chauffeur?
+This is an excellent idea if you are successful as it brings such luxury and ease to your working day.

 A Common Travel Area (CTA) has existed since 1922, between Ireland and United Kingdom (including the Isle of Man, Jersey and Guernsey, which have slightly different rules).
 With certain exceptions, the CTA’s internal borders are subject to minimal or non-existent border controls and can normally be crossed by British and Irish citizens.
 It reflects the ties of history and kinship between our two countries, and also labour market and business needs, and has continually operated except for a brief period during the Second World War years.
 While it is commonly believed that the CTA is a legislative term, and notwithstanding that it is referenced in the Treaty on the Functioning of the European Union, it is not.
 The CTA is an agreement between Ireland and the UK that has manifested in law, rather than itself being a matter of any legal treaty between the two states.
 Indeed since 1997, the Irish government has imposed systematic identity checks on air passengers coming from the United Kingdom and selective checks on sea passengers, and occasional checks on land crossings from Northern Ireland.
 Nevertheless, the protection of the CTA arrangement has long been regarded, as a legitimate and fundamental public policy priority, for both the Irish and UK Governments.